saudiequity/Abitur/README.md

 ▪︎ Data Science

 # Heriot Watt University Dubai

+▪︎ Concepts of Finance (Hanken School of Economics)

 ▪︎ DBA Thesis about "IT Challenges in Mergers and Acquisitions" (Dubai Businessman)